Gary R. Brown: Renomination to district court under Trump

 In August 2017, Brown was one of several candidates pitched by the White House to U.S. Senators from New York Chuck Schumer and Kirsten Gillibrand for judicial candidates for vacancies on the federal courts in New York.
 On May 10, 2018, President Donald Trump announced his intent to nominate Brown to serve as a United States district judge for the United States District Court for the Eastern District of New York.
 His nomination was part of a bipartisan package of judicial nominees which included Eric Komitee, Rachel Kovner, John Sinatra, and Mary Kay Vyskocil.
 On May 15, 2018, his nomination was sent to the Senate.
 He was renominated to the same seat.
 On September 13, 2018, his nomination was reported out of committee by a 21–0 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On April 8, 2019, President Trump announced the renomination of Brown to the district court.
 On May 21, 2019, his nomination was sent to the Senate.
 On June 20, 2019, his nomination was reported out of committee by a voice vote.
 On December 18, 2019, the Senate invoked cloture on his nomination by a 91–2 vote.
 On December 19, 2019, his nomination was confirmed by a voice vote.
 He received his judicial commission on December 31, 2019.

+Notable cases

+In December 2025, Brown ordered ICE to provide photos of a holding cell, which was described as "putrid and cramped".
+Brown slammed ICE for refusing to comply with his order and turn over photos.
+Brown also found over falsehoods in ICE's reports, such as its claims that a defendant was moved between facilities that are more than 20 miles apart and require “a drive of 35 minutes or more" in just 8 minutes.